/

 Policy drift follows the same pattern.
 Baselines are initially defined, but without automated enforcement, teams gradually deviate from them.
 What started as a standard ends as an intention.

-Manageability requires not only policy but also enforceability.
+Manageability requires not only policy but enforceability.

-Costs as a symptom, not a cause
+Costs as a Symptom, Not a Cause

-Many organizations first experience the crisis through the cloud bill.
+Many organizations experience the crisis first through the cloud bill.
 Costs rise faster than expected.
 FinOps is introduced as a corrective mechanism.

 Uncontrolled duplication of environments;

-Over-provisioning out of uncertainty;
+Overprovisioning out of uncertainty;

 No uniform lifecycle for resources;